-Rhodes’ admission process is test-optional for classes entering Fall 2021, Fall 2022, and Fall 2023.
+Rhodes does not require a standardized test score to be considered for admission.
+Applicants can let us know about their intention to include a test score on the Common Application.
 If you do not know what “test-optional” means or feel confused about how this decision may apply to you, we encourage you to read the following FAQs.
 If you still have questions by the end, feel free to reach out to an admission counselor.

 Which tests are being referenced by “Test Optional?”